 Food security and food sovereignty are increasingly important; especially now, as more people begin to rely more heavily on our local resources, including our food pantries.
-As part of our essential critical infrastructure, these folks have seen a 50% increase in use (just in the last month) by local residents who are now suddenly without access or are very limited in their ability to get food for themselves and their families.
+As part of our essential critical infrastructure, these folks have seen a major increase in use by local residents who are now suddenly without access or are very limited in their ability to get food for themselves and their families.

 Hoop Houses are small, semi-portable structures that can be used as a small greenhouse structure for starting seedlings and for growing heat-loving vegetables.
 A hoop house provides frost protection, limited insect protection, and season extension.
 Hoop house structures are easily constructed and will last many years.
 Hoop house dimensions can be adjusted to personal needs, but a structure 4 feet x 10 feet is recommended.
 These dimensions allow easy side access for weeding and allow adequate hoop arch strength relative to span.
 Cost of this structure is modest.
 A 4 foot x 10 foot Hoophouse with soil fill can be constructed for approximately $150-$200.

 ATTRA Hoophouse Webinar.
 A slide presentation that presents the uses and benefits of hoop houses, different types of hoop houses, construction, materials and cost estimates, management of crops, soil fertility, pests and weeds, and the economics and marketing of crops.

 Building a Hoophouse (Part 1) and Building a Hoophouse (Part 2).
 Michigan State University’s Hoophouse expert, Adam Montri, narrates this two-part instructional video on hoophouse construction.

 Field Hoophouse.
 An easy-to-make field hoophouse.
 New Mexico State University Circular 606.